technicalagilecoach/SudokuSolver/SudokuSolverCore/Notes.md

 - handling pairs for regions

 ## Ideas
+- row, columns and regions can be treated equally when using a container with all cells/indices of that region
 - brute force search is not implemented but could help if all other strategies fail
 - implement more strategies mentioned at https://www.sudokuwiki.org/Sudoku.htm